PatrickJYKang/problem_generator/README.md

 4. Write your solution in the code editor
 5. Run your code to test it with custom input
 6. Check your answer against the provided test cases
+7. Use the "Check Style" button to verify your code follows proper style guidelines
+8. For Java and C++, use the "Format Code" button to automatically format your code
-7. Access your problem history to review previous exercises
+9. Access your problem history to review previous exercises
-8. Click the chat icon to open the AI assistant for help with your problem or code
+10. Click the chat icon to open the AI assistant for help with your problem or code

 ## System Architecture